The Eugene Public Library plays a central and essential role in our community. It needs your voice.

 NEXT UP: Renewing the Library Levy

-The 2020 Library Levy will expire at the end of 2025.
-In May, 2026 Eugene voters will be able to approve the renewal of the library levy.
+The 2020 Library Levy, which funds over 22% of the library’s entire budget, will soon expire.
+In May 2026, Eugene voters will be able to approve a renewal of the library levy.
 Plan now to help advocate for passing the levy!

 How does library funding work in Eugene?

-Our local library receives 80% of its funding from the City of Eugene’s general fund.
-A levy, passed in 2020 by 77% of voters, funds another 17%.
-The remaining 3% is covered by private donations from Friends of the Eugene Public Library and The Eugene Public Library Foundation.
+In 2025, our local library received 76% of its funding from the City of Eugene’s general fund.
+A levy, passed in 2020 by 77% of voters, funds another 22%.
+The remaining 2% is covered by private donations from Friends of the Eugene Public Library and The Eugene Public Library Foundation.
 In recent years, the library’s operating budget has been slashed by cuts to the city’s general fund, and is now operating with as few resources and staff as it can while maintaining the standard of service that patrons need.
 Library supporters are concerned that unless the City identifies other sources of revenue in the next budget cycle, it will face another 10% cut.

 A Challenging Timeline for the Eugene Public Library

-Spring 2025: A successful petition to put the Fire Services Fee to a public vote.
-The City Council voted to increase the Stormwater fee, which will net $4.7M.
-The budget committee recommended to the City Council to use those additional funds to maintain current library services for the next bienium.
+Spring/Summer 2025: A successful petition to put the Fire Services Fee to a public vote is set, but the City Council instead votes to increase the Stormwater fee, which will net $4.7M.
+The budget committee recommends to the City Council to use some additional funds to maintain current library services for the next biennium.

 July 2024: Library staff announce changes to operating hours to compensate for stress on staff caused by cuts.